 It is the policy of the Peekskill Board of Education to promote the health and safety of students within the school setting and to provide a school environment conducive to education.
 In order to implement that policy objective, the Peekskill Board of Education approves the randomized use of metal detectors in public school facilities as a measure of deterrence of the possession of weapons and other dangerous objects in school facilities.
 The Superintendent of Schools or his/her designee has proposed administrative guidelines governing the use of the metal detectors in school facilities, which the Board has reviewed.
-This policy and the subject guidelines have been adopted in an effort to forestall and prevent future incidents of possession by students of weapons and other dangerous objects in school facilities.
-The policy and guidelines have been structured for the purpose of enhancing the security of school facilities, while protecting the constitutional rights of our students.
+This policy and the subject guidelines have been adopted in an effort to forestall and prevent future incidents of possession by students of weapons and other dangerous objects in school facilities, while protecting the constitutional rights of our students.